Over 80s car insurance

 What optional extras are available with over 80s car insurance?

-Here are some extras you can include in your over 80s car insurance policy:
+Here are some extras you can add to your over 80s car insurance policy:

-• Personal accident cover: you can use this to claim compensation if you’re injured in an accident.
-Comprehensive car insurance policies often include it as standard but you can add it separately if you need to.
+- Personal accident cover: you can use this to claim compensation if you’re injured in an accident.
+Comprehensive car insurance policies often include this as standard.

-• Motor legal protection: if you’re involved in a non-fault accident and need to take legal action against the other driver, motor legal protection can cover your legal expenses.
+- Motor legal protection: if you’re involved in an accident that’s not your fault and you need to take legal action against the other driver, motor legal protection can cover your legal expenses.
 It will also cover your costs if another driver makes a claim against you.

-• Key cover: losing your car keys is stressful and potentially expensive.
-Key cover means you don’t have to worry about the cost of replacing and reprogramming them.
-Some policies include key cover as standard, but you can add it as an extra if you need to.
+- Key cover: this means you don’t have to worry about the cost of replacing or reprogramming your keys if you lose them.
+Some policies include key cover as standard.

 Do over 80s need any extra documents to arrange car insurance?

-No. You won’t need additional documents to arrange your car insurance, but you’ll need to renew your licence every three years once you hit 70.
+No. Getting car insurance for elderly drivers doesn’t require additional documents, but you’ll need to renew your licence every three years once you hit 70.

 Will my medical conditions affect my car insurance?